DYFeng/GRobot/README.md

 GRobot  [![Build Status](https://travis-ci.org/DYFeng/GRobot.png)](https://travis-ci.org/DYFeng/GRobot)
 ======

+*GRobot is still under development and I love to refactor.So,control your risks.*

 GRobot is a powerful web robot based on gevent and selenium.
 This project comes from [Ghost.py](http://jeanphix.me/Ghost.py),which I have rewrote most of the code inside, and changed its name to GRobot.